emartech/pgarchive/Manual.md

 2016-04-06T12:35:50Z Adding commented out cron jobs, you need to check and enable them using 'crontab -e'.
 ```

+To complete the container creation you need to enable the cron jobs using `crontab -e` (see Cron Jobs).

+#### `container status` and `dashboard`

-After this the container is already up and running, doing its work of streaming replication data from the upstream DB to a local archive, and feeding completed WAL-segments to a standby process.
+After `ìnit` the container is already up and running, doing its work of streaming replication data from the upstream DB to a local archive, and feeding completed WAL-segments to a standby process.
 This can be verified with the status command:

 ```
 $ pgarchive container status